aorthey/configuration-space-visualizer/README.md

 # Configuration-space Visualizer

-Visualize simple configuration spaces and workspaces
+Visualize simple configuration spaces and workspaces.

+JavaScript can be found [here](https://aorthey.github.io/configuration-space-visualizer/js-cspace/)

 ## 2dof Manipulator in the Plane